-In the last decade, Mozambique's basic social protection system has experienced landmark legislative and institutional reforms, towards the establishment of a national Social Protection Floor (SPF).
+In the last decade Mozambique's basic social protection system has experienced landmark legislative and institutional reforms, towards the establishment of a national Social Protection Floor (SPF).
 These advances have been bolstered by a significant growth in budget allocations to basic social protection programmes, which have enabled an increase in the number of beneficiary households and the level of benefits.

 Through interviews with United Nations (UN) Joint Programme partners and key Government officials, this article traces the evolution of a Mozambican SPF between 2005 and 2015.
-It begins by highlighting the key moments in the development of a national SPF, followed by a description of the main elements of coordination between UN agencies, the Mozambican Government and national and international partners.

-It then reflects on success factors and lessons learnt, and concludes with an analysis of current challenges facing the basic social protection system.
-The aim is for the experience and knowledge generated through this process to inform interventions in other countries engaged in similar processes.
+It begins by highlighting the key moments in the development of a national SPF, followed by a description of the main elements of coordination between UN agencies, the Mozambican government and national and international partners.
+It then reflects on the success factors and the lessons learnt, and concludes with an analysis of the current challenges facing the basic social protection system.
+The hope is that the experience and knowledge generated through this process can inform interventions in other countries engaged in similar processes.

-TINA, 71
+- TINA, 71

 T ina is 71 years old and lives in Mozambique.
 She has worked in the fields all of her life.
 "I had five children, they all died," she explains.
 "Now I have five grandchildren who live with me."
 Every morning Tina tills the fields, then prepares the meals and takes care of her grandchildren.
+Her only source "I appreciate the fact that the government is making this sum available"

-Her only source of income is a monthly government cash transfer and the vegetables that she harvests.
-"When my children were alive, they supported me.
+of income is a monthly government cash transfer and the vegetables which she harvests.
+"When my children were alive, they gave me something to live on.
 After they were gone, I had no more help.
-With the income I now receive, I buy a little rice, some peanuts and some soap."
-Tina's family has been a beneficiary of Mozambique's Basic Social Subsidy Programme for 5 years.
+With the income I receive, I buy a little rice, some peanuts and some soap."
+Aida's family has been a beneficiary of Mozambique's Programa de Subsídio Social Básico (Basic Social Subsidy Programme) for 5 years.
 "I appreciate the fact that the government is making this sum available.
-Before I had no money, but now I can buy small things, like food.
+Before I had no money, but now I can buy small things, like food items.
 If it wasn't for that money, I don't know what we would eat, because the weather is hot, the fields are dry and there is nothing."